Charles Bukowski: Early writing

-When Bukowski was aged 23 (March-April 1944), his short story "Aftermath of a Lengthy Rejection Slip" was published in Story magazine.
+When Bukowski was aged 23 (March–April 1944), his short story "Aftermath of a Lengthy Rejection Slip" was published in Story magazine.
 Two years later, another short story, "20 Tanks from Kasseldown", was published by the Black Sun Press in Issue III of Portfolio: An Intercontinental Quarterly, a limited-run, loose-leaf broadside collection printed in 1946 and edited by Caresse Crosby.
 Failing to break into the literary world, Bukowski grew disillusioned with the publication process and quit writing for almost a decade, a time that he referred to as a "ten-year drunk".
 These "lost years" formed the basis for his later semiautobiographical chronicles, and there are fictionalized versions of Bukowski's life through his highly stylized alter-ego, Henry Chinaski.
-However, Bukowski never fully gave up writing and had occasional pieces published during this period.
-The "ten-year drunk" was part of the Chinaski Legend, similar to Jack Kerouac’s Duluoz Legend.

-During part of this period he continued living in Los Angeles, working at a pickle factory for a short time but also spending some time roaming about the U.S., working sporadically and staying in cheap rooming houses.
+During part of this period, Bukowski continued living in Los Angeles, working at a pickle factory for a short time but also spending some time roaming about the U.S., working sporadically and staying in cheap rooming houses.
 In the early 1950s, he took a job as a fill-in letter carrier with the United States Post Office Department in Los Angeles, but resigned just before he reached three years' service.

-In the spring of 1954, Bukowski was treated for a near-fatal bleeding ulcer.
+In spring 1954, Bukowski was treated for a near-fatal bleeding ulcer.
 After leaving the hospital he began to write poetry.
 The next year he agreed to marry small-town Texas poet Barbara Frye, but they divorced in 1958.
-According to Howard Sounes's Charles Bukowski: Locked in the Arms of a Crazy Life, she later died under mysterious circumstances in India.
 Following his divorce, Bukowski resumed drinking and continued writing poetry.

 Several of Bukowski's poems were published in the late 1950s in Gallows, a small poetry magazine published briefly (the magazine lasted for two issues) by Jon Griffith.
 The small avant-garde literary magazine Nomad, published by Anthony Linick and Donald Factor (the son of Max Factor Jr.), offered a home to Bukowski's early work.
 Nomads inaugural issue in 1959 featured two of his poems.
 A year later, Nomad published one of Bukowski's best-known essays, Manifesto: A Call for Our Own Critics.